thinktomorrow/url/README.md

 ## Usage

-### Create an Url
+### Create an Url instance
 Create a new url instance by calling the static `fromString` method with your url string.
-Note that in case of a malformed url, an `InvalidUrl` exception will be thrown.
-This validation is based on what the native `parse_url` considers a malformed url string.
 ```php
 \Thinktomorrow\Url\Url::fromString('https://example.com');
 ```

+In case of a malformed url string, an `InvalidUrl` exception will be thrown.
+This validation is based on what the native `parse_url` considers a malformed url string.

+### Parts of the url
-Now you have access to the different parts of the url string.
+Via the Url instance, you have access to all the different parts of the url string.
 You can retrieve the following parts:
 ```php
 // scheme
 \Thinktomorrow\Url\Url::fromString('https://example.com')->getScheme(); // https